SnyDrive/SnyDrive/README.md

-# Hi 👋 I'm Sunil, a Blockchain engineering Student
+# Hi 👋 I'm Sunil, a Blockchain Engineer

 I'm passionate about web and Blockchain integrations on it.